tigersmuseum/soldiers/format/README.md

 ## Filtering

-Having search against the database, we may want to select all the person entries that are identified, all that are ambiguous, or all that are unknown.
+Having searched against the database, we may want to select all the person entries that are identified, all that are ambiguous, or all that are unknown.
 The XSLT stylesheets that do this are [filter-identified.xsl](xsl/filter-identified.xsl), [filter-ambiguous.xsl](xsl/filter-ambiguous.xsl) and [filter-unknown.xsl](xsl/filter-unknown.xsl).